Githbhatia/Streamlit_ReadV2/README.md

 4/30/2026 Added code written by CSMIP personnel to allow url parameters (for file input).
 So to run app with a network link for the input file use "https://appreadv2-8tcju9gckv5rnfcrja59nj.streamlit.app/?cesmd_url=URL for file".
 Added some error catching for invalid URLs.

+5/8/2026 Despite best efforts at indentifying NS and EW directions for horizontal motions, there are too many variations in names and files.
+So provided options to flip axis (between x and y) at appropriate locations.

 Try out at https://appreadv2-8tcju9gckv5rnfcrja59nj.streamlit.app/